 - 1. Complete four spins to the right.
 Hesitate. - 2.
 Complete four spins to the left.
-Hesitate. - Beginning on left lead, complete three circles to the left: the first circle large and fast, second circle small and slow, third circle large and fast.
-Change leads at centre of arena. - Complete three circles to the right: first circle large and fast, second circle small and slow, third circle large and fast.
+Hesitate. - 3.
+Beginning on left lead, complete three circles to the left: the first circle large and fast, second circle small and slow, third circle large and fast.
+Change leads at centre of arena. - 4.
+Complete three circles to the right: first circle large and fast, second circle small and slow, third circle large and fast.
 Change leads at centre of arena. - Begin a large fast circle to the left but do not close this circle.
-Run straight up the right side of arena past centre marker and do a right rollback at least six metres from wall - no hesitation. - Continue back around previous circle but do not close this circle.
-Run up the left side of arena past centre marker and do a left rollback at least six metres from wall - no hesitation. - Continue back around previous circle but do not close this circle.
-Run up right side of arena past centre marker and do a sliding stop at least six metres from the wall.
-Back up at least three metres.
+Run straight up the right side of arena past centre marker and do a right rollback at least 6 metres from wall - no hesitation. - Continue back around previous circle but do not close this circle.
+Run up the left side of arena past centre marker and do a left rollback at least 6 metres from wall - no hesitation. - Continue back around previous circle but do not close this circle.
+Run up right side of arena past centre marker and do a sliding stop at least 6 metres from the wall.
+Back up at least 3 metres.
 Hesitate to demonstrate completion of pattern.

-- Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least three meters.
+- Run past the centre marker and do a sliding stop.
+Back up to the centre of the arena or at least 3 metres.
 Hesitate. - 2.
 Complete four spins to the left.
 Hesitate. - 3.
 Complete four and one-quarter spins to the right so that horse is facing the right wall.
-Hesitate. - Beginning on the right lead, complete three circles to the right: first two circles large and fast, third circle small and slow.
-Change leads at the center of the arena. - Complete three circles to the left: first circle small and slow, next two circles are large and fast.
-Change leads at center of arena. - 6.
-Begin a large circle to the right but do not close this circle.
-Run up the left side of arena past the center marker and do a left rollback at least 6 meters from the wall no hesitation. - Continue back around the previous circle but do not close this circle.
-Run up right side of arena past center and do a right rollback at least 6 meters from the wall - no hesitation. - Continue back around previous circle but do not close this circle.
-Run up left side of arena past center marker and do a sliding stop at least 6 meters from the wall.
+Hesitate. - 4.
+Beginning on the right lead, complete three circles to the right: first two circles large and fast, third circle small and slow.
+Change leads at the centre of the arena. - 5.
+Complete three circles to the left: the first two circles large and fast, next two circles are small and slow.
+Change leads at centre of arena. - Begin a large circle to the right but do not close this circle.
+Run up the left side of arena past the centre marker and do a left rollback at least 6 metres from the wall - no hesitation. - Continue back around the previous circle but do not close this circle.
+Run up right side of arena past centre and do a right rollback at least 6 metres from the wall - no hesitation. - Continue back around previous circle but do not close this circle.
+Run up left side of arena past centre marker and do a sliding stop at least 6 metres from the wall.
 Hesitate to demonstrate completion of pattern.